astropy/photutils/docs/aperture.rst

 one for each aperture position.
 The values in these aperture masks are either 0 or 1 because we specified ``method='center'``.
-Alternatively, one could use the "exact" (``method='exact'``) mask, but it produces partial-pixel masks (i.e. values between 0 and 1) and thus one would need to use statistical functions that can handle partial-pixel weights.
+Alternatively, one could use the "exact" (``method='exact'``) mask, but it produces partial-pixel masks (i.e., values between 0 and 1) and thus one would need to use statistical functions that can handle partial-pixel weights.
 That introduces unnecessary complexity when the aperture is simply being used to estimate the local background.